Flashlights for Light Painting

 If you got another 10min and patience you may want to see the video I once made, talking about some of the flashlights individually.
 This video does not show all the flashlights on the market, yet it can share the thought process of selecting a flashlight for your future light paintings.
 So take away the date you’ll still get to understand what designs I use for what.

 What to consider & How to choose.
-See below.
+See below the extended explanation of various different lights.

 A very recent review on flashlights yet for a specific niche of Light Painting comes from Eric Pare.
 He is focused in his 2019 review on Flashlights for Tube Light Painting and for that, I guess the main feature would still be “Narrow Beam Width”.
 Anyhow he presents the topic brilliantly and is very worth seeing.